pfrazee/scuttlebot-views/README.md

 # disco

-Disco is a data-structure server built on Secure Scuttlebutt.
+Disco is a materialized view server built on Secure Scuttlebutt.
-It's a tool to compute, store, and search for data.

-Disco runs user-defined scripts (called "views") to process SSB logs and produce data structures.
+It runs user-defined scripts (called "views") to process SSB logs and produce data views.
-The output structures are stored and indexed, so other programs (or scripts) can read them.
+The output views are stored and indexed, so other programs (or scripts) can read them.

 ## Stability

 Experimental: Expect the unexpected.
 Please provide feedback on api and your use-case.

-## View Config
+## Running the Server

 Disco's server command is followed by a list of views to run: